CHERUB: Class A

 Titled The Dealer in the United States and The Mission for 5,000 copies.
 James, Kyle, Kerry, Nicole, and mission controllers Zara and Ewart Asker help to take down the cocaine supplier gang KMG.
 They move into a house on the same estate as Keith Moore and his children.
-James' duty is to befriend the head of KMG's son, Junior Moore, to attempt to get valuable information on his father's illegal activities.
-Things take an unexpected turn and a trip to Keith's holiday home in Miami is in order.
+James' duty is to befriend the head of KMG's son (an often-used CHERUB tactic), Junior Moore, to attempt to get valuable information on his father's illegal activities.
+Things take an unexpected turn and a trip to Keith's holiday home in Miami is in order where members of a South American cartel attack the house.

 Maximum Security

 Many CHERUB missions have resulted in criminals being put behind bars, but one is now scheduled for James and Dave to bust someone out.
 James and Dave go undercover inside a maximum security prison in Arizona to break out Curtis Oxford, the son of an illegal arms dealer.
-Their hope is that Curtis will lead them to her.
+Their hope is that Curtis will lead them to her, and reclaim stolen US Army missiles.